-The purpose of this annex is to provide guidance and identify responsibilities for effectively assessing and repairing affected Regional infrastructure and facilities pertaining to water, wastewater, waste management, forestry and corporate energy services in the event of an emergency.
+The purpose of this annex is to provide guidance and identify responsibilities for effectively assessing and repairing affected Regional infrastructure and facilities pertaining to water, wastewater, waste management, forestry, and corporate energy in the event of an emergency.

 The Regional Municipality of York is at risk from a number of hazards that could threaten public health and safety, and public and private property.
-During an emergency, Environmental Services Department activities focus on the assessment, response, recovery and repair of Regional infrastructure and facilities pertaining to water, wastewater, and waste management infrastructure, forestry and corporate energy services.
+During an emergency, the Public Works Department activities focus on the assessment, response, recovery and repair of Regional infrastructure and facilities pertaining to water, wastewater, waste management infrastructure, and forestry.

-The provision of water, wastewater, waste management, forestry and corporate energy services are governed by a highly regulated framework.
+The provision of water, wastewater, waste management, and forestry services are governed by a highly regulated framework.
 Some key Acts to consider in providing direction are: